moskytw/tree-merger/README.md

 2. `y` has two different version
 3. `z` is only in the `a`

-Before using the Tree Merger, we have to calculate the hash of the files.
+Before using the Tree Merger, we have to calculate the hashes of the files.
 For an example, you can use the following command under each `a` and `b`:

     find . -exec md5sum {} + > md5sum.list